 Professional Services and Other.
 Our professional services revenue consists of fees generated from consulting, implementation and training services, including reimbursements of out-pocket expenses in connection with our services.
-These services are typically optional to our customers, and are distinct from our software.
-Fees for our professional services are separately priced and are generally billed on an hourly basis, and revenue is recognized over time as the services are performed.
-We believe the output method of hours worked provides the best depiction of the transfer of our services since the customer is receiving the benefit from our services as the work is performed.
-Reimbursements received from customers for out-of-pocket expenses were recorded in revenue and totaled approximately \$20,000, \$1.5 million, and \$1.4 million for 2021, 2020 and 2019, respectively.
+These services are typically optional to our clients and are distinct from our software.
+Fees for our professional services are separately priced and are generally billed on an hourly basis and revenue is recognized over time as the services are performed.
+We believe the output method of hours worked provides the best depiction of the transfer of our services since the client is receiving the benefit from our services as the work is performed.
+Reimbursements received from clients for out-of-pocket expenses were recorded in revenue and totaled approximately \$328,000, \$171,000 and \$26,000 for fiscal 2023, 2022 and 2021, respectively.

-Maintenance and Support.
-Revenue is derived from maintenance and support services, under which we provide customers with telephone consulting, product updates on a when and if available basis, and releases of new versions of products previously purchased by the customer, as well as error reporting and correction services.
-Maintenance for perpetual licenses is renewable, generally on an annual basis, at the option of the customer.
+Maintenance.
+Revenue is derived from maintenance and support services, under which we provide clients with telephone consulting, product updates on a when available basis and releases of new versions of products previously purchased by the client, as well as error reporting and correction services.
+Maintenance for perpetual licenses is renewable, generally on an annual basis, at the option of the client.
 Maintenance terms typically range from one to three years.
 Revenue related to maintenance is generally paid in advance and recognized ratably over the term of the agreement since the Company is standing ready to provide a series of maintenance services that are substantially the same each period over the term; therefore, time is the best measure of progress.
 Support services for subscriptions are included in the subscription fees and are recognized as a component of such fees.

 Indirect Channel Revenue.
 We record revenue from sales made through the indirect sales channels on a gross basis, because we control the goods or services and act as the principal in the transaction.
-In reaching this determination, we evaluate sales through our indirect channel on a case-by-case basis and consider a number of factors including indicators of control such as the party having the primary responsibility to provide specified goods or services, and the party having discretion in establishing prices.
+In reaching this determination, we evaluate sales through our indirect channel on a case-by-case basis and consider a number of factors including indicators of control such as the party having the primary responsibility to provide specified goods or services and the party having discretion in establishing prices.

 Sales Taxes.
-We account for sales taxes collected from customers on a net basis.
+We account for sales taxes collected from clients on a net basis.